CodeChron/fullstack-js-with-meteor-react-docs/add_routing.md

-In your browser, you should now see "Homepage content goes here"
+In your browser, you should now see "App Header will go here" and "Homepage content goes here."
+These are placeholders which we'll soon replace with actual content.

 If you trying going to a different URL, you will now see that you just get a blank page and a message from Flow-Router.